MOUTH GUARDS CAN HELP PROTECT TEETH FROM KNOCKS & FALLS

-3. Customised Mouth guard which are made by a dental.
+3. CUSTOMISED MOUTH GUARD which are made by a dentist.
 These provide the best protection because they are specifically fitted to your child’s teeth and jaws.

 - Allows normal breathing and swallowing